 Early Notables of the Peveret family (pre 1700)

-Another 37 words (3 lines of text) are included under the topic Early Peveret Notables in all our PDF Extended History products and printed products wherever possible.
+Thomas Peverell (died 1419) was an English prelate, Bishop of Ossory...
+Another 33 words (2 lines of text) are included under the topic Early Peveret Notables in all our PDF Extended History products and printed products wherever possible.

 Migration of the Peveret family to the New World and Oceana

 Some of the first settlers of this family name were:

 Peveret Settlers in New Zealand in the 19th Century